 The course examines different definitions and views of justice: justice and race; justice and gender; justice and welfare; international justice; justice and the law; environmental law; court cases and current debates on euthanasia, abortion, and pornography.
 (Cross-listed as Politics 115.)

 116 New Immigrants and Refugees

-Looks at the attitudinal and legal reactions to immigrants and refugees in the United States in the 20th century.
+Looks at the attitudinal and legal reactions to immigrants and refugees in the United States.
 Emphasis is placed on the new Americans, why they come, and how they differ from earlier migrants.
 Special attention is given to the impact of new immigrant groups in California.
-Prerequisite: Anthro 1.
 (Cross-listed as Sociology 116.)

 120 Transgression and Defiance in the Texts of Contemporary Latin American Women Writers (in Spanish)

 Women’s writing in Latin America has transformed traditional images of women, their societies, and the cultural and political context that they narrate.
 This course is a survey of Latin American women writers breaking out of the literary tradition.
 (Cross-listed as Modern Languages 120.)

 This course covers the development of dance from its roots in court dancing through the development of ballet to the beginning of the modern era.
 Students attend professional dance concerts in the Bay Area.
 (Cross-listed as Performing Arts 121.)